parallelvirtualcluster/pvc/docs/installing.md

 1. Install the PVC packages generated in the previous section.
 Use `apt -f install` to correct dependency issues.
 The `pvcd` service will fail to start; this is expected.

-1. Configure the `/etc/pvc/pvcd.yaml` configuration, using the template available at `/etc/pvc/pvcd.sample.yaml`.
+1. Create the `/etc/pvc/pvcd.yaml` daemon configuration file, using the template available at `/etc/pvc/pvcd.sample.yaml`.
 An example configuration for a virtual manager only cluster's first host would be:

         ---
         pvc: